 John Matassa Jr.’s biggest mistake was trying to qualify for an early retirement.
-He now is qualified for incarceration.
-On February 26, Matassa, secretary-treasurer of Independent Union of Amalgamated Workers Local 711, pleaded guilty in U.S. District Court for the Northern District of Illinois to one count of embezzling $738 in union funds, far below what he actually had stolen from the union and the government.
+He now is qualified for prison.
+On February 26, Matassa, former secretary-treasurer of Independent Union of Amalgamated Workers Local 711, pleaded guilty in U.S. District Court for the Northern District of Illinois to one count of embezzling $738 in union funds, far below what he actually had stolen from the union and the government.
 He had been indicted in May 2017 on 10 counts related to his creating a no-show union job for his wife and collecting Social Security benefits for himself.
 Matassa for decades has been a reputed “made man” in the Chicago mob.
 The plea deal calls for 15 to 21 months in prison, plus $66,500 in restitution.
 The actions follow a probe by the Social Security Administration and the Labor Department’s Office of Labor-Management Standards and Office of Inspector General.

 John “Pudgy” Matassa Jr., now 67, a resident of Arlington Heights, Ill., has been in this spot before.
 Back in the late Nineties, Laborers International Union of North America headquarters kicked him out of the local he headed after federal authorities determined that he was close to the Chicago criminal underworld, commonly known as the Outfit.
 “The guy’s hanging on to the carpet like a cat,” one union member said at the time.
 “He’s just not cooperating at all.
 I just can’t wait until he’s gone.”
 His departure from LIUNA would happen soon enough, but his career in the Outfit would continue.
 In 2009, in fact, he was cited as a go-between at the trial of a deputy U.S. marshal, John Ambrose, who would be convicted of leaking sensitive information exposing a protected witness to mob retaliation.
 The case helped put away Chicago crime boss James Marcello.